H2-Mapping: Real-time Dense Mapping Using Hierarchical Hybrid Representation: H -Mapping

 \subsubsection{Expanded Octree SDF Priors}

 \paragraph{Octree SDF priors} When a new frame is received, we allocate new voxels based on the given pose and depth image and incrementally maintain a sparse voxel octree that covers all visible areas.
 We only add voxels containing more than ten points to the sparse voxel octree to reduce the impact of measurement noise.
+The number of points is determined through experiments.
 For each voxel, we store the optimizable SDF in every vertex to represent the coarse geometry of the scene.
 The coarse SDF $s^c$ of any sample point in a leaf node is obtained from its surrounding eight vertices through the trilinear interpolation function $TriLerp(\cdot)$:

 where $\mathbf{p}$ is the position of the sample point, $s^c_k$ is the optimizable SDF of its surrounding vertex, and $V$ is the set of eight vertices in the leaf node.

 To accelerate the convergence rate, we provide an initial SDF to each $s^c_k$ when allocating new voxels.
 As shown in the left figure of Fig.\ref{fig:sdf_init}, we project every vertex of each voxel onto the corresponding pixel in the RGB-D camera's frame to obtain an approximate SDF at that position: